tommys0/tommys0/README.md

 # Hey there!
 I'm Tommy! 🌟

 Welcome to my coding little corner!
-I'm just a high school student going through the world of coding and loving every bit of it.
+Well I'm just a high school student going through the world of coding and loving every bit of it.

 ## About Me